 Mexico City–based architect Tatiana Bilbao considers domesticity from policy to livability.
-Models, drawings, and photographs illustrate Bilbao’s extensive research and proposals in response to how we live today, including a masterplan for San Francisco’s Hunters Point neighborhood.
+Models, drawings, and photographs illustrate Bilbao’s extensive research and proposals in response to how we live today.
 At the beginning of the design process, the architect and her firm Tatiana Bilbao Estudio take time to identify less visible external factors that influence and shape architecture, such as developer goals and civic regulations, as well as meeting with future inhabitants.
 This “outside in” approach is expansive, but yields greater understanding and accommodation for contemporary lifestyles.

 Generous support for Tatiana Bilbao Estudio: Architecture from Outside In is provided by The Sanger Family Architecture and Design Exhibition Fund.

 Meaningful support is provided by the Gensler Family Foundation and Emily Rauh Pulitzer.

 Header Image: Conceptual urban plan for Hunters Point, San Francisco, 2016; ©️ Tatiana Bilbao Estudio